-The Broadway International Film Festival Los Angeles (BIFFLA) aims to bring back focus and interest to the Broadway corridor of downtown Los Angeles, as part of the Bringing Back Broadway Initiative.
+The Broadway International Film Festival Los Angeles (BIFFLA) aims to shine a spotlight on the historic Broadway corridor in downtown Los Angeles, contributing to the revitalization efforts of the Bringing Back Broadway initiative.

-We thank you for supporting Broadway International Film Festival 2020.
+Thank you for supporting the Broadway International Film Festival Los Angeles.

 Emilio Vega